Belgium

 *Marvel at the Grand Place (Grote Markt).

-If you look up any list of things to do in Brussels, you’ll no doubt hear about Mannekin Pis, the 400-year-old statue of a small boy peeing into a fountain.
+If you look up any list of things to do in Brussels, you’ll no doubt hear about Manneken Pis, the 400-year-old statue of a small boy peeing into a fountain.

-No idea why it is so popular, but it’s a 5-minute walk from the Grand Place and worth checking out for the weirdness alone.
+No idea why it is so popular, but it’s a 5-minute walk from the Grand Place and worth checking out for fun !!!

-A medieval tower tucked away just outside the city centre of Brussels.
+A medieval tower tucked away just outside the city center of Brussels.

 La Tour de Villiers is actually a short walk from well known sights including the Manneken Pis.